-Nowadays, Internet traffic includes huge amount of video traffic which is expected to dominate the worlds mobile traffic in the coming years (66% of mobile video traffic according to Cisco forecast).
+Nowadays, Internet traffic includes huge amount of video traffic which is expected to highly dominate the Internet traffic in the coming years.
 The users consumption style for video services is strongly evolving towards a user-centric model enabling video services access based on users profiles and making receiving device (e.g., Laptops, tablets, smartphones, and future devices models) constitute the majority of end-user devices for video services through plenty of services over the Internet.

 Although this big evolution, the network and service infrastructure are not optimized enough to handle the content delivery and adaptation function of the network resources, devices resources, application and content requirements.
-As a result, Quality of Experience (QoE) for video services and multimedia applications cannot be guaranteed in some situations.
+As a result, Quality of Experience (QoE) for video services and multimedia applications can not be guaranteed in some situations.

-This document defines an extension to the Port Control Protocol (PCP) RFC 6887 [RFC6887] allowing: (i) the end-user application to signal in real-time to the network and application server information about its available device capabilities and network resources (mainly device characteristics, buffering status as an indication of the network conditions as well as other useful context information (e.g., location, environment light/noise, mobility status) and (ii) the application server to signal in real-time to the network the requirement of the content it stores in terms of devices and network resources.
+This document defines an extension to the Port Control Protocol (PCP) RFC 6887 [RFC6887] allowing: (i) the end-user application to signal in real-time to the network and application server information about its available device capabilities and network connectivities (e.g., support to different content bitrates, buffering status as an indication of the network connectivity level) as well as other useful context information (e.g., location, mobility status) and (ii) the application server to signal in real-time to the network the requirement of the content it stores in terms of devices and network resources.
 The extension defines a new PCP option for the existing PEER and MAP OpCodes: FEEDBACK Option for signaling information between the end-users application, the network and the application server.